ClickHouse/clickpy/README.md

 Key to this is the idea that Materialized views don't hold any data themselves.
 They simply execute a query on the inserted rows and send the results to another "target table" for storage.

 Importantly, the query that runs can aggregate the rows into a smaller result set, allowing queries to run faster on the target table.
-This approach effectively moves work from **insert time to query time**.
+This approach effectively moves work from **query time to insert time**.

 #### A real example